Flat Roof Calculator Metal Roofing Flat Roof Deck

 Find out more information on why you should avoid installing EPDM rubber roofing on you home and how residential roofing contractors are trained to install rubber roofs.

-Today, single ply roofing has become the prime choice when it comes to flat roof replacement.
-More and more roofing contractors are switching from old roofing types like BUR, Asphalt, and Tar & Gravel roofs to single-ply membrane installation, which is easier, safer and faster.
-Single ply roofing installation does not use the torching used in Modified Bitumen roofs installation, and therefore there is no fire hazard/possibility to bur down your home / business.
+Today, when it comes to flat roof replacement, single ply roofing is the top choice.
+More and more contractors are switching from old systems, such as BUR, Asphalt, and Tar & Gravel to single-ply membranes, which are easier, safer and faster to install.
+Single ply roofing installation does not require torching, used in Modified Bitumen installation, and therefore there is no fire hazard/possibility to burn down your home / business.

-There are 3 most-used single ply membrane types present on the market today: PVC/CPA, EPDM rubber and TPO.
-While these abbreviations probably won’t tell you much, about these roof types, bellow we provide a brief summary of each of these technologies.
+There are 3 most-used single ply membrane systems present on the market today: PVC/CPA, EPDM rubber and TPO.
+Bellow, we provide a brief summary of each of these systems.

-• PVC – Polyvinyl Chloride – a thermoplastic membrane utilizing a reinforcement scrim between the two plies of equal thickness (IB roof only).
+• PVC – Polyvinyl Chloride – a thermoplastic membrane, utilizing a reinforcement scrim between the two plies of equal thickness (IB roof only).
 Top ply contains Cool Roof pigments, UV stabilizers, and other components to extend the life of the membrane.
 Bottom ply contains PVC ingredients to provide consistent weld of top and bottom plies and fillers.
 Material Warranty Period: Up to 25 years Commercial / Lifetime Residential.
-PVC roof system life expectancy: 30+ years.
+PVC life expectancy: 30+ years.
+The reason for PVC’s superior durability and longevity are the seams, which are hot air welded and as a result will be impervious to leaks and will never come apart.

 • Special Notes: For a complete overview of IB flat roofing products for residential, commercial and restaurant use, as well as installation method and roofing accessories refer to our IB Roof products page.